mike-deakin/TilingLatticeNoise/README.md

 # TilingLatticeNoise
-## A tiling and non-repeating adaptation of Perlin's improved noise algorithm generalised to n dimensions.
+#### A tiling and non-repeating adaptation of Perlin's improved noise algorithm generalised to n dimensions.

+#### ¡WARNING!
+  __*Noise generating algorithms generally take exponentially longer the bigger you make the target tile.*__

+  __*This effect is especially true with this implementation, as this algorithm theoretically works in any number of dimensions, further increasing compute time the higher you go.*__

+  __*It is not recomended you attempt to use this library (at least for Perlin Noise) in any more than 4 dimensions, and even then keep things as small as you can.*__

 For example usage, refer to example.cs.